International student housing in affordability crisis - Honi Soit

 “International students should not be exploited as cash cows for the University or private accommodation providers,” the letter reads.
 “Housing is a fundamental human right, and all students are entitled to live in a safe, affordable and comfortable home that meets their material needs.”

 Although acknowledging that residential colleges exist, incoming SRC President Lia Perkins argues that in their current form, residential colleges are not a viable option for the vast majority of students who are looking for affordable housing — a sentiment that International Students’ Officer Ashrika Paruthi shares.
 This is due to their exorbitant rents, ranging from $615 per week at Mandelbaum House to an eye-watering $900 per week at St Paul’s College for a catered single room with shared bathrooms.
+Student safety also remains a major concern due to the elitism and systemic sexism prevalent in the colleges’ culture.

 “I think that it’s important that student accommodation is made safe and the colleges are dismantled and replaced with more affordable student housing.”